web3validator/EvmosUpgradeGuide/readme.md

-This guide about upgrading evmosd binary
+#This guide about to upgrade evmosd binary